vitessio/website/content/en/blog/2020-04-27-life-of-a-cluster.md

 title: "Life of a Vitess Cluster"
 ---

-This post goes into the details of what goes on behind the scenes when a cluster is brought up.
+This post goes into the details of what goes on behind the scenes when a cluster is brought up, for example using [helm](../../docs/get-started/kubernetes) or the [local installation guide](../../docs/get-started/local).
 This can be used both as a learning tool and troubleshooting guide.
 We assume that you have downloaded and installed all the necessary binaries before proceeding further.

 Vitess is a very flexible system that is capable of running in a variety of environments.
 The local example does oversimplify things a bit.
 However, you will need to take more things into consideration when taking Vitess into production.